Thucydides Trap: China–United States relations

 The term is primarily used and was coined in relation to a potential military conflict between the United States and the People's Republic of China.
-Chinese leader and CCP general secretary Xi Jinping referenced the term, cautioning that "We all need to work together to avoid the Thucydides trap".
-The term gained further influence in 2018 as a result of a surge in US-Chinese tensions after US President Donald Trump imposed tariffs on almost half of China's exports to the US, leading to a trade war.
+Chinese leader and CCP general secretary Xi Jinping referenced the term, cautioning that "We all need to work together to avoid the Thucydides trap."
+The term gained further influence in 2018 as a result of an increase in US-Chinese tensions after US President Donald Trump imposed tariffs on almost half of China's exports to the US, leading to a trade war.

-Western scholars have noted that there are a number of pressing issues the two nations are at odds over that increase the likelihood of the two powers falling into the Thucydides trap, including the continued de facto independence of Taiwan pushed by Western countries, contrary to the Three Communiqués and the UN recognition of One China, China's digital policing and its use of cyber espionage, similar to the US digital policing of the NSA and other government agencies, differing policies towards North Korea, China's increased naval presence in the Pacific and its claims over the South China Sea, bodies of water directly adjacent to China, and human rights issues in Xinjiang, Tibet, and Hong Kong, similar to human rights issues in the United States (see treatment of Black, Asian, Hispanic, and Indigenous peoples of the USA).
+Western scholars have noted that there are a number of pressing issues the two nations are at odds over that increase the likelihood of the two powers falling into the Thucydides trap, including the continued de facto independence of Taiwan supported by Western countries, China's digital policing and its use of cyber espionage, differing policies towards North Korea, China's increased naval presence in the Pacific and its claims over the South China Sea, and human rights issues in Xinjiang, Tibet, and Hong Kong.
 Some also point to the consolidation of power by Xi Jinping, the belief in an irreconcilable differences in values, and the trade deficit as further evidence the countries may be slipping into the Thucydides trap.